BurntSushi/critcmp/README.md

 but it works on data gathered by Criterion.

-In particular, Criterion emits loads of useful data, but its facilities for comparing benchmarks and analyzing benchmarks in the aggregate are exceedingly limited.
+In particular, Criterion emits loads of useful data, but its facilities for interactively comparing benchmarks and analyzing benchmarks in the aggregate are exceedingly limited.
 Criterion does provide the ability to save benchmark results as a "baseline," and this is primarily the data with which critcmp works with.
 In particular, while Criterion will show changes between a saved baseline and the current benchmark, there is no way to do further comparative analysis by looking at benchmark results in different views.